 Colony Regulated Venting System

--Carefully engineered ventilation design that allows the bees to regulate
+-Carefully engineered ventilation design that allows the bees to regulate air flow

 Multiple views into the bees world